What’s Hot And What’s Not in the 2019 Bentley Lineup

 02. 2019 Continental

 The Bentley Continental might not be the best-selling Bentley car anymore in the wake of the Bentley Bentayga’s recently established popularity, but the grand tourer is still the face of the British brand.
 As such, they couldn’t have picked a better moment to introduce the all-new model.
-The next-gen Bentley Continental GT retains much of its predecessor’s overall design language and dimensions, but still feels lower and wider.
+The next-gen Bentley Continental GT retains much of its predecessor’s overall design and dimensions, but still feels lower and wider.
 It also behaves like a sportier version of its former self, which it’s achieved by riding on Volkswagen’s MSB platform, which also underpins the Porsche Panamera.
 Doing so allowed it to shed 168 pounds of weight, and it finds its motivation behind a revamped W12 mill.

 The 6.0L twin-turbo W12 is now generating 626 horsepower and 664 pound-feet of twist which is a steady increase over the 582 hp and 531 lb-ft its predecessor was making.
 Numbers don’t tell the entire story, though, as the W12 has been modified in too many ways to count them all.
-Apart from the MSB architecture, the new Bentley Continental also shares the Porsche Panamera’s transmission.
+Apart from the MSB architecture, the new Continental also shares the Porsche Panamera’s transmission.
 An 8-speed ZF-sourced dual-clutch automatic is actually Bentley’s very first dual-clutch gearbox, and it was the main reason behind the car’s late arrival.
-As before, the new Bentley Continental should come with a V8 option as well, but not during MY 2019.
+As before, the Bentley Continental should come with a V8 option as well, but not during MY 2019.

 As mentioned above, the 2019 Bentley Continental GT feels much sportier than the outgoing model.
 Additional reasons for that, apart from those already mentioned, are the brake-based torque vectoring system that debuted on the second-gen GT3-R and Supersports units and a new three-chamber air spring suspension.
 Speaking about the coupe’s opulence when it comes to interior refinement is a waste of time as every car aficionado knows what to expect from an automaker of Bentley’s reputation.
-The new Bentley Continental GT will start from $225,000 – or thereabouts – with a number of ways at one’s disposal to even further elevate the already exorbitant price tag.
+The Bentley Continental GT for MY 2019 will start from $225,000 – or thereabouts – with a number of ways at one’s disposal to even further elevate the already exorbitant price tag.
 Somewhere down the line, the Brits will also reveal the Bentley Continental convertible with an even higher initial sticker.

 01. 2019 Bentayga

 Introduced during mid-2016, the Bentayga quickly became Bentley’s best-selling vehicle.
 The large SUV amounts to almost half of Bentley’s U.S. sales with 1,152 units sold during 2017.
 The British brand markets the Bentayga as the fastest production SUV ever made due to its top speed of 187 mph which is quite a feat for a vehicle weighing close to 5,500 pounds.
-This initial figure was achieved thanks to a 6.0L twin-turbo W12 engine rated at 600 hp and 660 lb-ft of torque.
+This initial figure was achieved thanks to a 6.0L twin-turbo W12 engine rated at 600 horsepower and 660 pound-feet of torque.
 The big news for the 2019 Bentley Bentayga is the introduction of a smaller V8 option.
 A 4.0L twin-turbo V8 is able to deliver 542 hp and 568 lb-ft of torque while maxing out at a still-commendable 180 mph.
 Both versions come with an 8-speed automatic gearbox.

 That’s far from everything the Bentayga has to offer.
 Although American buyers won’t be able to get their hands on Bentley’s first-ever diesel mill available overseas, they will be given the opportunity to buy the brand’s very first plug-in hybrid.
-Introduced at the 2018 Geneva auto show, the Bentayga plug-in hybrid combines a 3.0L twin-turbo V6 engine with an electric motor for a combined output of 429 hp and 664 lb-ft of torque.
+Introduced at the 2018 Geneva auto show, the Bentayga plug-in hybrid combines a 3.0L twin-turbo V6 engine with an electric motor for a combined output of 429 hp and 664 lb-ft of twist.
 The company says the battery can be fully charged in two and a half hours by using a 240-volt outlet.
 They also say the hybrid Bentayga should be good enough for a 31-mile care-free all-electric drive.

 Every single model comes with a lavish interior riddled with classy materials and advanced tech options.
 Moreover, every single one of them has a strong suit of its own.
 The hybrid, naturally, offers all-electric range and unconventionally – for its class – low fuel consumption.
 The W12 Bentayga remains the most outrageous and most expensive option out there, whereas the V8 offers better handling in a package that’s still every bit as powerful as the next car.